aka411/gd32f103-bare-metal-blinky-led/README.md

 A simple yet powerful project that demonstrates direct hardware control on the GD32F103C8T6 microcontroller.
 This project implements a classic "blinky" LED program by directly manipulating the microcontroller's GPIO and RCC registers, completely bypassing a hardware abstraction layer (HAL).

 This bare-metal approach offers a direct path to understanding the low-level mechanics of the GD32F103C8T6.
-A key part of this project involved configuring the Reset and Clock Control (RCC) peripheral to operate the microcontroller at a custom speed of 104 MHz, showcasing an in-depth understanding of the chip's clock tree.
-This results in highly efficient code and robust debugging skills—essential for any serious embedded systems developer.
+A key part of this project involved configuring the Reset and Clock Control (RCC) peripheral to operate the microcontroller at a custom speed of 104 MHz, allowing me to gain an in-depth understanding of the MCU's clock tree.
 ![Blinking LED](blinky_led.gif)